Can the Police Seize and Search my Cell Phone?

 Ohio has indicated that there is a strong interest in protecting the personal data on your cell phone.
 As a result, it has ruled that Ohio police must obtain a search warrant based on probable cause before they may search your phone.
 Police may, however, have more latitude in determining whether it is proper to seize your cell phone without a warrant.
 The potential destruction or loss of evidence may create an exigent circumstance that could excuse an otherwise unlawful seizure of your cell phone.

 If the police have seized and/or searched your cell phone without your permission it is important to contact an experienced Columbus criminal defense attorney immediately.
-If police violated your Fourth Amendment rights any evidence the prosecution should not be allowed to use any evidence or information that results from that violation.
+If police violated your Fourth Amendment rights, the prosecution should be prohibited from using any evidence resulting from that violation.

 An experienced Ohio criminal defense attorney will fight to have illegally obtained evidence against you disqualified.
 The less evidence the prosecution has to support their case, the better your chances of having the charges against you reduced or dropped.
-Contact our office today for a free consultation and to learn more about your Constitutional protections against unlawful searches and seizures.
+Contact our office today for a free consultation.
+Call 614-280-9122 to learn more about your Fourth Amendment rights and Constitutional protections against unlawful searches and seizures.